cctkn/openhab-addons/bundles/org.openhab.binding.sony/README.md

 Any service can be setup by using just an IP address (or host name) - example: `192.168.1.104` in the deviceAddress field in configuration.
 However, doing this will make certain assumptions about the device (ie path to services, port numbers, etc) that may not be correct for your device (should work for about 95% of the devices however).

-If you plan on setting your device up in a .things file, I recommend autodiscoverying it first and copy the URL to your things file.
+If you plan on setting your device up in a .things file, I recommend autodiscovering it first and copy the URL to your things file.

 There is one situation where you MUST use an IP address - if your device switches discovery ports commonly - then you must use a static IP address/host name.